mk48/mkumaran.net/content/blog/2021/Blazor-PWA/index.md

 ![Create controller window](create-empty-controller.png)

-type below code in the new file ``
+type below code in the new file `NotificationController.cs`

 ```csharp
 using BlazorPWA.Shared;